 If you have any injuries that cycling will affect, it’s best to stay off the bike until you fully recover.

 Talk with your doctor if you have any conditions that cycling may affect.
 People who have concerns with balance, vision, or hearing may prefer a stationary or adaptive bicycle.

 If you don’t want to cycle but want to give your body a similar cardio workout, opt for a rowing, stair-climbing, or elliptical machine.
 You can also run hills, swim, or walk.

 Cycling is an enjoyable way to stay healthy and in touch with the world around you.

 If the weather is in your favor, hop on your bike and go the distance.
 Cycling is a wonderful way to explore your local area.
 And it beats the feeling of boredom that can come from repetitive workouts.

 Just play it safe and use caution when necessary, especially on busy roads or during inclement weather.

-Appreciate the satisfaction that comes from improving your fitness while having fun.
+Either way you ride a bike, appreciate the satisfaction that comes from improving your fitness while having fun.